Macroeconomic strategy

 We pioneered again by adding a third element to our intelligent, independent and data-driven research: geopolitics.
 Geopolitical themes like the growing power of autocracies or efforts to tackle climate change, and major events that alter the status quo, like Brexit or the invasion of Ukraine, all clearly have a profound influence on the macroeconomic outlook and on asset prices.
 Politics drives the economy and markets and vice versa.
 By truly understanding all three, we are able to provide our clients with a clear and thorough outlook on the world.

-For more information about our services and to discuss how Fathom can help, get in touch with Kevin Loane, Head of Product Development.
+For more information about our services and to discuss how Fathom can help, get in touch with Kevin Loane, Director, Macroeconomic Strategy.

 Our services

-Fathom’s flagship research product, the Global Outlook, includes forecasts for major economic variables, risk scenarios and clear asset allocation advice.
+Fathom’s flagship Global Outlook Service includes forecasts for major economic variables, risk scenarios and clear asset allocation advice.
 The Global Outlook uses fan charts to highlight the distribution and skew of risks to our central expectation.

 Bespoke consultancy